-As we get older and begin to consider our own advance medical directives, we should also think about the question of pain and how we intend to deal with it.
+As we or our loved ones get older and begin to consider advance medical directives, we should also think about the question of pain and how we intend to deal with it.
 Those who diligently practice their Catholic faith commonly ask three questions regarding the ethics of pain management drugs near the end of life:

 - May they be used if they unintentionally shorten the life of the person?

 - May they be used if they induce semi-consciousness?